Skip to Content

 What is the best layout for an herb garden?

-Group tall herbs like rosemary in back, medium ones like basil in middle, and low-growing thyme in front.
+Group tall herbs like basil and dill in back, medium ones like oregano in middle, and low-growing chives in front.

 Can herbs survive unexpected late spring frosts?